-Relationship to the calls "Smart Cities Initiative", the "Energy Research Programme 2020 of the Climate and Energy Fund" and the "Electric Mobility Initiative"
+Relationship to the calls "Smart Cities Initiative", the "Energy Research Programme 2021 of the Climate and Energy Fund" and the "Electric Mobility Initiative"

-- The Smart Cities Initiative supports practical solutions for sustainable urban development.
-Innovative products, services and processes are demonstrated in real-life urban environments and subsequently rolled out on a broad scale in order to create local added value and a positive climate impact on Austrian cities and communities. - The Energy Research Programme 2020 of the Climate and Energy Fund supports research and development of energy technologies and their integration into the energy system.
+• The Smart Cities Initiative supports practical solutions for sustainable urban development.
+Innovative products, services and processes are demonstrated in real-life urban environments and subsequently rolled out on a broad scale in order to create local added value and a positive climate impact on Austrian cities and communities.

-- The Electric Mobility Initiative sponsored by the Federal Ministry for Climate Action, Environment, Energy, Mobility, Innovation and Technology (BMK) in cooperation with the automotive and two-wheeler industry and the sports retail sector seeks to accelerate the market introduction of electric mobility in Austria through several funding programmes.
+- The Energy Research Programme 2021 of the Climate and Energy Fund focuses on materials research. - The Electric Mobility Initiative 2021 sponsored by the Federal Ministry for Climate Action, Environment, Energy, Mobility, Innovation and Technology (BMK) in cooperation with the automobile and two-wheeler importers and the sports retail sector seeks to accelerate the market introduction of electric mobility in Austria.
 Infrastructure and vehicles which are not part of research and development should primarily receive funding under the Electric Mobility Initiative.
 Applications are to be submitted directly to Kommunalkredit Public Consulting (KPC).
-An exception are demonstration facilities (within the meaning of Environmental Assistance in Austria - UFI).
-These demonstration facilities can be submitted to the present call provided that they are directly related to research and development activities (for more information, see Chapter 4.4). - The Zero Emission Mobility Implementation programme is aimed at implementing larger scale system solutions at TRL 7-9.
-It represents the next link in the innovation chain following the Zero Emission Mobility programme. - Co-financing within the framework of the CEF Transport Blending Facility; this EU programme is planned to accept grant applications for alternative fuelled vehicles and infrastructures until March 2021 (for further information see: https://ec.europa.eu/inea/en/connecting-europe-facility/cef-transport/apply-funding/blending-facility).
-This financing option may be combined with national funding programmes in compliance with the relevant statutory provisions and funding limits.
+An exception are demonstration facilities (according to Environmental Assistance in Austria - UFI).
+These demonstration facilities can be submitted to the present call provided that they are directly related to research and development activities (for more information, see Chapter 4.4). - The Sustainable Mobility in Practice programme supports projects which make a relevant contribution to overcoming the obstacles and barriers to the broad implementation of sustainable forms of mobility as effectively, efficiently and quickly as possible.
+The focus is on market-oriented and easily replicable projects. - The Zero Emission Mobility Implementation programme is aimed at implementing larger scale system solutions at TRL 7-9.
+It represents the next link in the innovation chain following the Zero Emission Mobility programme.
+A new call is planned for autumn 2021 subject to the availability of funds. - The Logistics Funding Programme 2019-2023 sponsored by the Federal Ministry for Climate Action, Environment, Energy, Mobility, Innovation and Technology (BMK) focuses on the (pilot) implementation of innovative logistics concepts for all modes of transport.
+The funding programme is designed to increase the competitiveness of the Austrian freight transport and logistics sector, to enhance Austria's attractiveness as a business location and to safeguard social and ecological sustainability.
+Funding is provided for implementation studies, demonstrators and pilot projects which are carried out in close cooperation of (logistics) companies, public authorities and other stakeholders (more information on logistics funding can be found on the SCHIG Website).